Emoji: Development of emoji sets (2000–2007)

 The basic 12-by-12-pixel emoji in Japan grew in popularity across various platforms over the next decade.
-This was aided by the popularity of DoCoMo i-mode, which for many was the origins of the smartphone.
-The i-mode service also saw the introduction of emoji in conversation form on messenger apps.
-By 2004, i-mode had 40 million subscribers, exposing numerous people to emoji for the first time between 2000 and 2004.
-The popularity of i-mode led to other manufacturers offering their own emoji sets.
 While emoji adoption was high in Japan during this time, the competitors failed to collaborate to create a uniform set of emoji to be used across all platforms in the country.

 The Universal Coded Character Set (Unicode), controlled by the Unicode Consortium and ISO/IEC JTC 1/SC 2, had already been established as the international standard for text representation (ISO/IEC 10646) since 1993, although variants of Shift JIS remained relatively common in Japan.
-Unicode included several characters which would subsequently be classified as emoji, including some from North American or Western European sources such as DOS code page 437, ITC Zapf Dingbats or the WordPerfect Iconic Symbols set.
+Unicode included several characters which would subsequently be classified as emoji, including some from North American or Western European sources such as DOS code page 437, ITC Zapf Dingbats, or the WordPerfect Iconic Symbols set.
 Unicode coverage of written characters was extended several times by new editions during the 2000s, with little interest in incorporating the Japanese cellular emoji sets (deemed out of scope), although symbol characters which would subsequently be classified as emoji continued to be added.
 For example, Unicode 4.0 contained 16 new emoji, which included direction arrows, a warning triangle, and an eject button.
 Besides Zapf Dingbats, other dingbat fonts such as Wingdings or Webdings also included additional pictographic symbols in their own custom pi font encodings; unlike Zapf Dingbats, however, many of these would not be available as Unicode emoji until 2014.

-The Smiley Company developed The Smiley Dictionary, which was launched in 2001.
+Nicolas Loufrani applied to the US Copyright Office in 1999 to register the 471 smileys that he created.
+Soon after he created The Smiley Dictionary, which not only hosted the largest number of smileys at the time, it also categorized them.
 The desktop platform was aimed at allowing people to insert smileys as text when sending emails and writing on a desktop computer.
+By 2003, it had grown to 887 smileys and 640 ascii emotions.

 The smiley toolbar offered a variety of symbols and smileys and was used on platforms such as MSN Messenger.
 Nokia, then one of the largest global telecom companies, was still referring to today's emoji sets as smileys in 2001.
 The digital smiley movement was headed up by Nicolas Loufrani, the CEO of The Smiley Company.
-He created a smiley toolbar, which was available at smileydictionary.com during the early 2000s to be sent as emoji are today.
+He created a smiley toolbar, which was available at smileydictionary.com during the early 2000s to be sent as emoji.
+Over the next two years, The Smiley Dictionary became the plug-in of choice for forums and online instant messaging platforms.
+There were competitors, but The Smiley Dictionary was the most popular.
+Platforms such as MSN Messenger allowed for customisation from 2001 onwards, with many users importing emoticons to use in messages as text.
+These emoticons would eventually go on to become the modern-day emoji.
+It was not until MSN Messenger and BlackBerry noticed the popularity of these unofficial sets and launched their own from late 2003 onwards.